Wind-Explorer/basic-text-encryption-service/README.md

 # for Linux systems:
 if you still do not know how to run a script in Linux, you really shouldn't be using Linux.
 Windows is the way to go for you.

+but first, install Python like in Windows and Mac by going into system terminal, run "sudo apt install python3", then download the script and key from this page.

+return to the terminal, run "python3 app_name.pyc" just like in Android.

 # how to use the keys
 a sample key is provided above this documentation. download it and place the file (LEAVE THE NAME AS IT IS) in the same folder as the app itself.